Snakeroom/Research/research/redesign.md

-So far, no code relating to April Fools 2019 has been found in the redesign's JavaScript code.
+A subreddit named r/sequence was found in Frontpage.js.